Pedia-Lax Liquid (rectal)

 An overdose of glycerin rectal is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Pedia-Lax Liquid (glycerin (rectal))?
+What should I avoid while using Pedia-Lax Liquid rectal?

-Avoid using other laxatives in combination with glycerin rectal unless your doctor has told you to.
+Avoid using other laxatives in combination with Pedia-Lax Liquid unless your doctor has told you to.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.